neunenak/rust-meta-interpreter/README.md

-TODO:
--null-only language should be called Maaru -haskell-ish langauge should be called Robo
--typeful scripting language should be called schala rename accordingly!
--idea for Schala - scoped types - be able to define a quick enum type scoped to a function ro something, that only is meant to be used as a quick bespoke interface between two other things -idea for Schala: both currying *and* default arguments!
-        ex. fn a(b: Int, c:Int, d:Int = 1) -> Int
-            a(1,2) : Int
-            a(1,2,d=2): Int
-            a(_,1,3) : Int -> Int
-            a(1,2, c=_): Int -> Int
-            a(_,_,_) : Int -> Int -> Int -> Int

 # Schala - a programming language meta-interpreter

-Schala is a Rust-language framework written to make it easy to create and experiment with toy programming languages.
-It provides a common REPL, and a trait `ProgrammingLanguage` with methods for tokenizing text, parsing tokens, evaluating an abstract syntax tree, and other tasks that are common to all programming languages.
+Schala is a Rust framework written to make it easy to create and experiment with toy programming languages.
+It provides a common REPL, and a trait `ProgrammingLanguage` with provisions for tokenizing text, parsing tokens, evaluating an abstract syntax tree, and other tasks that are common to all programming languages.

+Schala is implemented as a Rust library `schala_lib`, which provides a `schala_main` function.
+This function serves as the main loop of the REPL, if run interactively, or otherwise reads and interprets programming language source files.
+It expects as input a vector of `PLIGenerator`, which is a type representing a closure that returns a boxed trait object that implements the `ProgrammingLanguage` trait, and stores any persistent state relevant to that programming language.
+The ability to share state between different programming languages is in the works.

+## About

 Schala started out life as an experiment in writing a Javascript-like programming language that would never encounter any kind of runtime value